staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/requests.md

 Website forms often send data to APIs as `multipart/form-data`.
 You can replicate this in Postman using the `form-data` __Body__ tab.
 Form data enables you to send key-value pairs and specify the content type.

 You can also attach a file using form data and send it with your request.
-Hover over a key and select the **File** option.
-Then select **Select file** and choose the file you want to send.
+Select **File** in the dropdown list next to a key name, then select the file you want to send.
 You can select a file from your local system, and Postman saves the file path in the request.

 >You can also upload a file to the Postman cloud.
 This is useful if you want to share the request with others on your team or use the request in a monitor or scheduled collection run.
 Learn more about [uploading files for shared requests](#upload-files-for-shared-requests-and-cloud-runs).